American Bicycle Association

 The American Bicycle Association (ABA) was a US-based BMX racing governing body in Gilbert, Arizona.
 In 2011, the ABA merged with the former National Bicycle League and became the present-day USA BMX: The American Bicycle Association.
 The ABA was founded by Merl Mennenga and Gene Roden in 1977.
 Reportedly one of the world's largest BMX associations, it has tracks in the United States (under USA BMX) and in Canada (under BMX Canada).

-Timeline
+History

 The ABA was founded as a governing body to preserve BMX racing's competitive spirit: "This need for fairness and allowing for the fortunes of luck led the way to the transfer system, in which the winner of each moto advances to the next round - be it quarter, semi or main event".